aanno/cv/stackoverflow/cv.md

 * github.com/aanno
 * Looking for a job!<br/>
   Currently, I'm are _interested_ in new positions.
-* After >20 years of development, I have been working as CIT manager for the last 2 year.
+* After >20 years of development, I have been working as CIT manager for the last 2.5 year.
-* Sorry, only interested in technology _management_.
+* Sorry, only interested in technology _management_ (including IT architecture).

 ## Today's toolbox